vulpemventures/docs.vulpem.com/docs/marina/api.md

 marina.getNetwork(): Promise<'liquid' | 'testnet' | 'regtest'>
 ```

-Returns the network the wallet is connected to.
+Returns the network to which the wallet is connected.

 ### getAddresses